 The 19 July CrowdStrike software update that resulted in a global cyber crash, affecting critical services across various industries, including hospitals, airlines, and financial institutions, has had many people reviewing their privacy and cyber processes.
-Estimates currently stand at 8.5m computers affected – around 1% of Windows machines worldwide.
+Estimates currently stand at 8.5m computers affected - around 1% of Windows machines worldwide.
+Unprecedented in its size, the incident can serve as a reminder of many lessons for privacy and security teams:

 - The need to ensure that their organisation has strong change management policies and procedures in place.
 The CrowdStrike outage appears to have been caused by a software update defect (malfunction), and ideally sound development, testing, and quality assurance review and approval procedures would have detected any flaws before production deployment.